-With regard to the Post-92 contract and HE2000, it was acknowledged in the 2024-25 round that the agreements were not adopted by all institutions uniformly at the outset.
-As permitted, in many HEIs arrangements were negotiated locally at the time.
+During the dispute resolution meetings reference was made by the Joint Trade Unions to national agreements which employers were failing to honour.
+With regard to the Post-92 contract and HE2000, as acknowledged during the 2024-25 round, the agreements were not adopted by all institutions uniformly at the outset.
+As permitted, and acknowledged by UCU, in many HEIs arrangements were negotiated locally at the time.
 In addition, variation between HEIs has also taken place over time, including at the time of the implementation of the Framework agreement.
 This reflects the changing circumstances in higher education which, as in any sector, have not remained static over the last three decades.

 Terms and conditions of employment are a matter for autonomous member institutions.
 We have every confidence that our members take their obligations seriously to consult and negotiate, as appropriate.
-However, in response to concerns raised in the 2024-25 pay round, we made an offer to reiterate the need to consult and negotiate with staff and trade unions, through local machinery, when making changes to employment terms and conditions.
+However, in response to concerns raised in the 2024-25 pay round, we made an offer to reiterate the need to consult or negotiate with staff and trade unions, through the appropriate local machinery, when making changes to employment terms and conditions.
 This is something that UCEA has delivered on already and a position we would be willing to reiterate as a general principle as part of the offer this year if it would be helpful.